codurance/site/README.md

 bundle install
 ```

+Use script file `installDependencies.sh` to achieve the above.

 In case the `bundle install` command aborts, with a message about a missing gem, install the missing gem indicated in the message and re-run `bundle install`.
 Repeat this for the number of times missing gems are notified.

 Note: this should take a bit of time to install the gems.